Graph Rewiring in GNNs to Mitigate Over-Squashing and Over-Smoothing: A Survey: Rewiring Methods in GNNs

-\paragraph{\textbf{Complexity}} A significant challenge for graph rewiring methods lies in their computational complexity, which often restricts their practical applicability, particularly for large-scale graphs.
-The computation of curvature and effective resistance, for instance, is notably resource-intensive.
-Curvature-based methods, such as those proposed in \cite{UNDERSTANDING_bottlenecks} and \cite{BORF}, exhibit quadratic and cubic complexities, respectively, relative to the number of edges.
-Similarly, effective resistance-based approaches, like \cite{resit}, involve a cubic complexity with respect to the number of nodes.
-Spectral methods, which rely on the spectral gap, are also computationally expensive due to the high cost of Laplacian decomposition, at least quadratic relative to the number of nodes.
-In contrast, alternative measures proposed in \cite{alon2020bottleneck,DIGL,barbero2024localityaware,attali2024delaunay} achieve significantly lower complexities.
-These approaches facilitate the application of rewiring methods to large graphs, making them more efficient and practical for real-world scenarios.

 Table \ref{Review} provides a summary of the primary rewiring methods that have been published to date.
-For each method, the table indicates whether it mitigates over-squashing (OSQ) and/or oversmoothing (OSM) and specifies the underlying measures upon which the rewiring technique is based.
-Additionally, we include links to the GitHub repositories to facilitate reproducibility.
+For each method, the table indicates whether it mitigates over-squashing (OSQ) and/or over-smoothing (OSM) and specifies the underlying measures upon which the rewiring technique is based.
+Additionally, we indicate whether the graph rewiring method uses node features during rewiring (UF) and whether rewiring is applied during training (DT).